 - Use fresh grated nutmeg for better flavour.

-Apples are best when you keep them in the crisper drawer of your refrigerator.
-When stored at room temperature, apples ripen 6-7x faster - this goes for Cosmic Crisps, too.
+- Keep Apples Fresh with Refrigeration- Apples are best when you keep them in the crisper drawer of your refrigerator.
+When stored at room temperature, apples ripen 6-7x faster.
 Store apples at 32 degrees Fahrenheit (0 degrees Celsius) in a breathable produce bag to help keep them at peak freshness.

-This recipe can be made in advance and kept at room temperature for up to a few hours before serving.
+MAKE AHEAD: This recipe can be made in advance; simply keep it at room temperature for up to a few hours before serving.
 Baked oatmeal is best served warm, so be sure to pop it in the oven at low temperature for about ten minutes before serving.

 Notes About Gluten